India fails to push Pakistan into FATF blacklist: Qureshi

 He informed that development funds worth of billions of rupees got approved from JAICA and Asian Development Bank to replace the sewerage system of the city.

-He said that the nefarious designs of different elements that wanted to spread sectarianism would be foiled.
+He said that the nefarious designs of different elements which wanted to spread sectarianism would be foiled.

 Later, speaking to reporters during a peace rally at Doulat Gate, Makhdoom Shah Mehmood Qureshi said that the Indian policy in Indian Illegally Occupied Jammu and Kashmir has been unsuccessful.